frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 I think that it's a good direction, and I'm looking forward to see how it will evolve.

-Moreover, I believe that asking questions might let us rethink even more fundamental concepts, like data flow and data ownership.
+Moreover, I believe that asking questions might let us rethink even more fundamental concepts, like data flow, data ownership, who and when is responsible for ensuring invariants consistency.

-I myself keep my fingers crossed for local-first movement, and to me the paradigm it brings is not a competitor to server-side logic, but rather a complementary piece.
+I myself keep my fingers crossed for local-first movement, which might look as something contradictory and incompatible with server-centric approach, but to me it is rather a complementary piece
-Let's explore all the possible ways, use best suited tools for the job and implement bridges between them✌️
+After all, the goal is always the best solution, and the way to achieve that is using best suited tools and building bridges between them✌️

 Thank you for reading, and see you next time 🖖